Key takeaways:

 Many people wake up with dry eyes.
 Causes include dry eye syndrome, medication side effects, incomplete eyelid closing, and allergies.

-Lubricating eye ointment, warm compresses, eyelid scrubs, and changing your sleep environment can prevent having dry eyes after sleeping.
+Lubricating eye ointment, warm compresses, eyelid scrubs, and changing your sleep environment can prevent having dry eyes in the morning.

-If home remedies don’t work, prescription medications and treatments can help relieve dry eye.
+If home remedies don’t work, prescription medications and treatments can help relieve dry eyes.

 Have you ever woken up after a good night’s rest only to find that your eyes feel gritty?
 Or maybe your eyes feel so dry that you have to blink a few times just to see clearly?
-Then, you may have woken up with dry eyes.
+Waking up with dry eyes can be a rough start to the morning.

 Irritating, painful eyes don’t have to ruin your wake-up routine.
 Here’s how you can pinpoint what’s causing your dry eyes and how to keep your eyes comfortable as you sleep.

-There are several reasons you could be waking up with dry eyes.
-Figuring out what’s causing your dry eyes is the first step in finding long-lasting relief.
+There are several reasons for why you’re waking up with dry eyes.
+Figuring out what’s causing your dry eyes is the first step to finding long-lasting relief.
 A visit to the eye doctor can help you solve the mystery quickly and effectively.
-But before you go, think about these potential causes:
+Before you go, think about these potential causes.

 Your eye is covered by a film of tears all the time.
 These tears lubricate and protect your eyes.
 When the tear film gets damaged, people develop a condition called dry eye syndrome.
 Dry eye can happen if your tear (lacrimal) gland doesn’t make enough tears.
 It can also happen if your tears don’t contain enough oil, which causes them to evaporate too fast.